 Utena Tenjou lost her parents at a young age.
 After hiding away at the funeral, she is found by a traveling prince and given a rose-crested ring with a promise that he will one day meet her again.
 Inspired by his actions, Utena vows that one day she will become a prince herself.

 Years later, at the Ootori Academy, Utena wins a duel against a student council member and discovers that she is now the fiancé of the Rose Bride.
 And from that point forward, she must defend her standing as the Rose Bride’s fiancé and use her power to revolutionize the world!

 1. Motoko Kusanagi – Ghost in the Shell

 I feel confined, only free to expand myself within boundaries.

-Major Motoko Kusanagi is the head of the Section 9 assault team.
-She has an entirely synthetic body with a soul or “ghost” to keep her humanity intact.
+Major Motoko Kusanagi is among the most popular anime female characters from the 90s.
+She is the head of the Section 9 assault team and has an entirely synthetic body with a soul or “ghost” to keep her humanity intact.

 While investigating the mysterious hacker known as the “Puppet Master,” Motoko ponders upon several philosophical dilemmas and even questions her existence.

 Do you love 90s anime?
 Check out more at 90sanime.com!